 It is also especially funny, when the same folks are contested to prove their strength on an incline slant, using only their arms to raise the weight, or when they are challenged at performing dumbbell curls in the sitting position using nothing else on their body but their arms, and they fail miserably.
 LOL!

-The point is really simple here, and many people know exactly what I'm talking about whether you are either professional weightlifters or knowledgeable physical fitness amateurs or just have plain common sense, and that is: Never cheat on an exercise, no matter what it is; if you can't lift the amount of weight on the bar, etc., never compensate by altering your form by hurling the weight in an awkward fashion, bending improperly, or using other body parts that are not normally required for the exercise, and so on.
+The point is really simple here, and many people know exactly what I'm talking about whether you are either professional weightlifters or knowledgeable physical fitness amateurs or just have plain common sense, and that is: Never cheat (unless you have a good reason, like half-reps, for example) on an exercise, no matter what it is; if you can't lift the amount of weight on the bar, etc., never compensate by altering your form by hurling the weight in an awkward fashion, bending improperly, or using other body parts that are not normally required for the exercise, and so on.

 To be fair, although I hate to say it, cheat curls do have a place for certain athletes, arm wrestlers, and advanced lifters (I'll include a side note at the bottom of post), but nevertheless, beginners and intermediates need to quit freakin' cheating their self and be honest in what you are able to lift.
 Besides, if you continue to cheat yourself and take shortcuts - such as poor form - you may end up injuring yourself later on.
 Man-up and start from ground zero.
 Besides, since when has lying to yourself ever amounted to anything good?
 On a change of subject, but yet still related, check out the image below...
 Ha-ha!